-B. Participant Asset Management Program
+Participant Asset Management Program

 LFAS provides investment supervisory services defined as giving continuous investment advice to a client and making investments for the client based on the individual needs of the client through the Participant Asset Management Program.
 Services for this program are provided primarily to participants in employer-sponsored retirement plans and small-business retirement plans.
 Specifically, we provide advice to individual retirement plan accounts such as, but not limited to, 403(b) and 401(k) participant accounts.
+In this program, you authorize and direct the custodian to deduct asset-based fees from your account; you also authorize and direct the custodian to send a quarterly statement to you which shows all amounts disbursed from your account, including fees paid to LFAS.